 Pest description and crop damage Adults are grayish brown weevils about 0.16 inch long with three faint stripes on the thorax.
 They appear in large numbers in spring and sometimes late summer.

-- chlorantraniliprole/lambda-cyhalothrin (Besiege) at 0.059 to 0.088 lb ai/a.
-PHI 1 day for forage and 7 days for hay.
+- chlorantraniliprole/lambda-cyhalothrin (Besiege) at 0.059 to 0.088 lb ai/A. PHI 1 day for forage and 7 days for hay.
 REI 24 hr.
 Minimum of 5 days between applications.
 Do not exceed 0.12 lb ai of products containing lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole-containing foliar products per acre per growing season.
+Refer to product labels for application limits if products containing gamma-cyhalothrin and products containing lambda-cyhalothrin are to be used in the same season.
 (Group 28 and 3A)